-The Capital Culture District Plan is proposed to have an overall Floor Space Ratio (FSR) of 3.0:1, which is permitted by the current zoning and is consistent with the Official Community Plan (OCP).
-A range of densities are proposed within the site, as part of the comprehensive arrangement of uses and building typologies that forms this urban design plan.
-As proposed, a portion of the property would have a slightly higher FSR than is anticipated in the Burnside Gorge Neighbourhood Plan.
+The proposed Capital Culture District Plan has an overall Floor Space Ratio (FSR) of 3.14:1 (Block A FSR 2.05:1, Block B FSR 4.5:1).
+A range of densities are proposed as part of the arrangement of uses and building types that form the urban design plan.